SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Developing/DisMibBrowser.md

 ### Generating an individual parameter

-To generate a single parameter, drag a parameter from the MIB Tree and drop it into the protocol at your chosen location.
+To generate a single parameter, drag a parameter from the MIB Tree and drop it into the connector at your chosen location.

 The DIS tool will automatically retrieve the relevant MIB data and populate the parameter accordingly.